i-william-hr/ServerDashboard/README.md

 # ServerDashboard

-This is a python app that provides a nice simple webinterface to monitor linux servers and services, using only SSH and few apt packages on targets.
+This is a python app that provides a nice simple webinterface to monitor linux servers and services, using only SSH and few apt packages on targets. ujtio s
 See Py and Json file for packages needed and config.

 The data is updated every 600 seconds by SSH from each host and the interface refreshes all 120 seconds.

+A mobile interface designed for iPhone and Android with relatively high resolution screen is included, see DEMO pictures.

 This monitors/Shows: